-As easy it is to get interest in banks there are still things you need to know.
+As easy it is to get interested in banks there are still things you need to know.

 But as you can with such as low number the amount you can expect back will be fairly low.

-The other factors you will need to consider is the bank’s terms of conditions, this includes whether you can withdraw at any time, access those funds, etc.
+The other factors you will need to consider are the bank’s terms of conditions, this includes whether you can withdraw at any time, access those funds, etc.

-If this for you I would also suggest researching different banks as some do special offers with there rates.
+If this is for you I would also suggest researching different banks as some do special offers with their rates.

 There Is Always A Way To Invest

-There you have a few ways to invest and also an introduction to investing.
+You have above a few ways to invest and also an introduction to investing.

-There are many other ways of investing I could of gone over, but since this is for beginners this will get you started without needing to put your money at risk.
+There are many other ways of investing I could have gone over, but since this is for beginners this will get you started without needing to put your money at risk.